Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 Wow, I didn't know that.

-You could not legally own gold in the United States during FDR during the depression, unless it was your wedding band or wedding ring.
+You could not legally own gold in the United States during FDR, during the Depression, unless it was your wedding band or wedding ring.

-Because the dollar was backed by gold at the time.
+You had to give it to the government because the dollar was backed by gold at the time.

 And they needed gold in the treasury.